rahulm6/Csharp-Rule-Engine/README.md

 	If I would have been allowed with extra time,
 		1. I would have planned to come up with an web application where user can manage their rules for the stream data and validate the stream data.
-		2. This was a beutifull problem can be solved using Artificial Intelligence technolgies also by training with all such rules. if time would have permit me then i would have tried to solve it using Machine Learning algorithms.
+		2. This was a beutifull problem that can be solved using Artificial Intelligence technolgies also by training with all such   rules. if time would have permit me then i would have tried to solve it using Machine Learning algorithms.